forge42dev/remix-hook-form/README.md

 The `handleSubmit` function uses two thing under the hood to allow you easier usage in Remix, those two things are:

 - The success case is provided by default where when the form is validated by the provided resolver, and it has no errors, it will automatically submit the form to the current route using a POST request.
 The data will be sent as `formData` to the action function.
 - The data that is sent is automatically wrapped into a formData object and passed to the server ready to be used.
 Easiest way to consume it is by using the `parseFormData` or `getValidatedFormData` function from the `remix-hook-form` package.

 The `formState.errors` object is automatically populated with the errors returned by the server.
 If the server returns an object with the same shape as the `errors` object returned by `useRemixForm`, it will automatically populate the `formState.errors` object with the errors returned by the server.

+The `register` function returned also has super powers that allows it to set the default value of the input returned from the server.

 This is achieved by using `useActionData` from `@remix-run/react` to get the data returned by the action function.
 If the data returned by the action function is an object with the same shape as the `errors` object returned by `useRemixForm`, it will automatically populate the `formState.errors` object with the errors returned by the server.
 To ensure this is done properly, it is recommended that you use `getValidatedFormData` and then return the errors object from the action function as `json(errors)`.